seapagan/simple-toml-settings/README.md

 settings = MySettings("test_app")
 ```

-The above will automatically create a TOML file in the user's home directory
+The above will automatically create a TOML file in the user's **home** directory
-called `config.toml` and save the settings to it.
-If the file already exists,
+called `config.toml`, in the subdirectory `.test_app/`, and save the settings to
-the settings will be loaded from it.
+it.
+If the file already exists, the settings will be loaded from it.

 The file contents for the above example would be: